Updated August 6 2016

 * PDR provides physicians with the full legally mandated information relevant to writing prescriptions.
 (Wikipedia)

 For both AHJ and PDR, Laminine was featured and accredited for a fee.
 Laminine underwent scrutiny and was approved by its medical board in order to be featured in their organization.
 Any entity or group in order to survive need funding and this is how they do it, through paid advertorials or listing.
-Likewise, Dr. Sukala asks for a fee when patients come to his office for consultation.
+Likewise, Dr. Sukala asks for a fee when patients come to his office for a consultation.

 Just because a company or a professional asks for a fee does not discount their ability to perform.
-What would be wrong is when a product or a person claims something which does not work, is not safe to use, and cannot be proven by physical evidence or first hand testimonials.
+What would be wrong is when a product or a person claims something which does not work, is not safe to use, and cannot be proven by physical evidence or first-hand testimonials.
 Thus, any article that is based on an individual’s personal view should equally be scrutinized as to its intention.

 Any article that is based on an individual’s personal view should equally be scrutinized as to its intention.